Two balancing rocks

 - Plenty of water.

-To minimise your impact when visiting Overlap Stone, try to follow these guidelines:
+To minimise your impact when visiting the Overlap Stones, try to follow these guidelines:

 - Bring your own drinking water in a refillable bottle (adlink).